Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: General Observations

-\begin{obs} Suppose $\calM$ is a maximal sublattice of some lattice $\calL$ with at least two atoms then $0\in \calM$.
-Dually, if $\calM$ is a maximal sublattice of some lattice with at least two coatoms then $1\in \calM$.
+\begin{obs} If is a maximal sublattice of some lattice with at least two atoms then .
+Dually, if is a maximal sublattice of some lattice with at least two coatoms then . \end{obs}